bcuff/AutoLazy/README.md

 ### Contributing

 Please read the [guidelines](./CONTRIBUTING.md) before submitting any changes.
-Thanks you!
+Thank you!

 ### Example
 Turns this